How to deploy mongodb 4 container inside ubuntu vps server

 MongoDB is a powerful NoSQL database that offers flexibility, scalability, and high performance.
 Deploying MongoDB on a Docker container within an Ubuntu Virtual Private Server (VPS) can further enhance these benefits by providing a portable, consistent, and isolated environment for development and production.

-This guide will explore the benefits of using Docker, provide a detailed walkthrough of the installation process, and discuss the configuration of MongoDB to ensure an efficient and secure deployment.
+This guide will explore the benefits of using Docker, provide a detailed walk-through of the installation process, and discuss the configuration of MongoDB to ensure an efficient and secure deployment.

 Prerequisites